Mizzen Education Logo

 30 Minutes

 This activity can be completed as a standalone lesson.
-It is, however, best completed as part of SRL’s The News Show Structure.
-This series is also the second section of SRL’s First Module From Concept to Screen: Building Your News Hour.
+It is best completed as part of SRL’s Beyond the Headlines 4-part series.
+This short series is also the first section of SRL’s First Module From Concept to Screen: Building Your News Hour.
 The module is broken into three sections.
 The first two contain lessons that can be completed as standalone activities or as part of a series.
 All three sections converge to provide a powerful and fun introduction to producing and hosting news shows.
 The module is followed by a second that deepens student knowledge and skills.

 Discover Activity